-- Optional: Any greens you’d like to add, look for something in-season and a good price at the store.
-Spinach is always a great option and has a mild flavor, you’ll need about one handful of washed greens per person.
+- Optional: Any greens you’d like to add; look for something in season and at a good price at the store.
+Spinach is always a great option and has a mild favor.
+You’ll need about one handful of washed greens per person.

-- Turn the heat to medium-low and add garlic, cumin, oregano and pinch of both salt and black pepper to the pot.
+- Add garlic, cumin, oregano and pinch of both salt and black pepper to the pot.
 Stir and let cook another 3-5 minutes until the mixture is well combined and very fragrant.
-Garlic burns very easily so adjust the heat down if necessary.
+Be careful not to burn the garlic–turn the heat down if necessary as garlic burns easily.